 Why the difference?
 I wonder if they anticipated a longer wait time.
 I waited about 20 minutes at the restaurant for this, being a larger order.

 One other delivery makes me think that anticipated wait time is a factor.

 I had to double and triple check this one when I saw the pricing.
 One paid more and the other paid less.
 This makes me wonder if time was a factor, because the one that paid significantly more wasn't due to be picked up until ten minutes later than the lower pay offer.

 This was the lowest tip offer I had.
 It was interesting that this was another that had the $4.53 delivery pay – same as the delivery pay on the $3 tip portion of the double order from Mastrpiece.

-- I did wonder if there would be a Doordash like component where delivery pay would go up when tips were down.
+I did wonder if there would be a Doordash like component where delivery pay would go up when tips were down.
 Grubhub seems to be testing that concept out in some markets.
-The three lowest tip amounts I received were $2, $3, and $3.
+The three lowest tipped deliveries had tips of $2, $3, and $3.
 Two of those had a $4.53 delivery pay but the other three dollar tip order had $3.40.
 So why the difference there?
 Does time of day or busier market conditions fit into the difference?

 This gives them room to evolve their pay model without creating an uproar over each change.
 I think they are implementing this so they can move to a model closer to Doordash's.
 But to make changes and adjustments, they have to get to a less transparent model so that they can make the changes more on the fly as market conditions change.

 It's too early to tell, honestly.
 With a lot more data, maybe some of the trends can start showing up giving a better idea.
 The bottom line is some trips will pay a little more, some a little less.

 In time I think that the normal pay model will inch down a little, freeing up money that Grubhub can use to supplement tips or to offer better incentives during peak times.